FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/introduction.md

     and the FIWARE Store together to charge the users for using your data.
     You are able to choose different payment models:
     -   **One time payments:** users pay once.
-    -   **Recurring payments:** users are forced to pay periodically (daily, monthly,...) for using your data.
+    -   **Recurring payments:** users are forced to pay periodically (monthly, yearly, etc) for using your data.
 In addition, users will be able to cancel the subscription but they won’t be able to access the data anymore.
     -   **Usage payment:** users pay based on the amount of information